✦ Scandinavian-inspired design, curated for modern living

 smart energy star dehumidifier

 Glowells PD12A handles basements up to 6,500 sq. ft. with smart humidity control.
-You get 120 pints of moisture removal per day, Energy Star efficiency, and up to 45% less energy use than non-certified models.
+You get 120 pints of moisture removal per day, Energy Star efficiency, and a product claim of up to 45% less energy use than non-certified models.
 Its dynamic sensor keeps humidity steady, shuts off at target, and restarts when levels climb.
 You can choose DEHU, DRY, or CONT mode for comfort, laundry, or nonstop use.
 Move it easily with castors and handles, then drain manually or through the included hose.
 The washable filter, auto defrost, and full-tank shutoff make upkeep simple.

 Best For: Homeowners or property managers who need an energy-efficient, high-capacity dehumidifier for large spaces like basements, laundry areas, or damp rooms.